 You can see a video of this activity below:

-The free membership printable this week is a bunny alphabet match which is great for letter recognition and review.
+Here is a bunny alphabet match that is great for letter recognition and review.
 I printed all the patterns on cardstock paper ... cut them out and laminated them.

 I mixed the letter circles up and set them out along with bunny mat.
 I used both